Launch successful products and campaigns with marketing demographics.

 HelloFresh meal kits market their service as a healthy eating option with boxes that feed two or four people.
 The kits are customizable for special diets and provide recipe cards so the meals can be recreated.

-Family status is used in marketing to couples as fast, healthy meals and to families as a fast alternative that’s enjoyable for kids.
+Family status is used in marketing to couples as a fast and healthy option, and to families as a fast alternative that’s enjoyable for kids.

 Segmenting by religion/race/nationality is predominantly used in the food sector.
-For example, kosher food markets and restaurants selling ingredients from a variety of cultures.
+Some examples are kosher food markets and restaurants that sell ingredients from a variety of cultures.

 Depending on your particular business, you may use inclusive marketing to draw in customers from a variety of backgrounds.
 You can also target a very narrow market with specific cultural interests.

-Asia Food Market caters to those looking for groceries that are Chinese, Japanese, or Korean in origin.
-They sell everything from seafood to baked goods to prepared meals that are all Asian favorites.
+Asia Food Market caters to those looking for groceries with Chinese, Japanese, or Korean origins.
+They sell everything from seafood to baked goods and prepared meals, all of which are Asian favorites.
 Asia Food Market targets Asian customers who want authentic ingredients.

 Segmenting your marketing demographics by education level is based on the assumption that education level is related to a person’s standard of living and lifestyle.
 Education demographics may ask about the level of education, school, or area of study, depending on the product or service being marketed.